Rachel Feinstein (artist): Personal life

 At the 1994 "Let the Artist Live" exhibition, Feinstein met John Currin.
 They married three years later on Valentine's Day.
 She and Currin have two sons and a daughter.

 Feinstein has appeared in many of Currin's paintings, both as a recognizable face and as a body model.
 She has been called his "muse."
 Her personality has been described as "warm, energetic and open."
 Currin, who describes himself as "not very liked," says she "helped my career tremendously."

-Some have alleged that Feinstein has "piggybacked" on her husband's success, criticism that Feinstein regards as a sexist denial that she also might be talented.
 A photographer friend was quoted as saying that while Currin seems "very macho and old-fashioned" and Feinstein "super-feminine," artistically he does very fine work with brushes while she uses a chainsaw and goggles in her studio.
 She opined that their blurred yin and yang is the "key to their mystique."